Mojang/minecraft-creator-tools/README.md

 ### `npm run webbuild`

 Builds the web app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+The build is also minified.